Mapusa: Landmarks

 Mapusa, however, does not have too many tourist sites.
-There are a few colonial era Municipal building on the Altinho hill, but it is a fairly small town with mostly modern buildings spread around the slopes of Altinho.
+There are a few colonial era Municipal buildings on the Altinho hill, but it is a fairly small city with mostly modern buildings spread around the slopes of Altinho.

-The most famous local shrine is Shree Dev Bodgeshwar Sansthan of Lord Bodgeshwar, located on the outskirts of the town in the middle of some rice fields, which is beautifully lit up at night and draws thousands of devotees for its annual Jatra.
+The most famous local shrine is Shree Dev Bodgeshwar Sansthan of Lord Bodgeshwar, located on the outskirts of the city in the middle of some rice fields, which is beautifully lit up at night and draw thousands of devotees for its annual Jatra.

 The St. Jerome Church, founded in 1594 and rebuilt several times since, is famous for the annual feast of Our Lady of Miracles.

 The Mapusa Market gathers Goan traders as well as merchants from adjacent states for goods such as spices, toddy and home-grown goods.
 For example, there are four varieties of locally grown bananas sold in this market and other varieties imported from Karnataka.
-There is also a part of the market where the traders specialise in repairing utensils such as blenders and food mixers for the preparation of spices.
+There is also a part of the market where the traders specialize in repairing utensils such as blenders and food mixers for the preparation of spices.

 Duler Stadium is an association football stadium located in Mapusa.
-The 10000 seater stadium has Astroturf surface.
+The 10,000 seater stadium has Astroturf surface.
 Goa Professional League and Santosh Trophy games are held here.